FrancisRussell/zoog/README.md

 [![Zoog crate](https://img.shields.io/crates/v/zoog)](https://crates.io/crates/zoog)
 [![Zoog documentation](https://docs.rs/zoog/badge.svg)](https://docs.rs/zoog)

 Zoog is a Rust library that consists of functionality that can be used to determine the loudness of an Ogg Opus file and also to rewrite that file with new internal gain information as well as loudness-related comment tags.
-It also has functionality for purely manipulating comment tags.
+It also has functionality for purely manipulating comment tags of both Ogg Opus and Ogg Vorbis files.

 Zoog currently contains two tools, `opusgain` and `zoogcomment`. `opusgain` can be used to: